 with his or her eyes closed while being gently pushed to one side or the other.
 The

-patient's joints may also be checked simply by passive (performed by the healthcare
+person's joints may also be checked simply by passive (performed by the healthcare

-the sensation (for example, hot or cold, sharp or dull).
+(for example, hot or cold, sharp or dull).

 Newborn and infant reflexes.
 There are different types of reflexes that may be tested.